Share this article

 A Solveathon is a facilitated design-thinking workshop to generate and refine solutions, whether from scratch or from existing startups.
 Each Solveathon has a flexible format rooted in human-centered design.
 It’s a space to form and reshape ideas, evaluate and iterate on designs, experiment and collaborate, and make new friends and professional contacts.

-Last year, solution applications to our 2018 Global Challenges came from 110 countries, and many of these solutions were sourced from 24 Solveathon workshops in 17 cities around the world.
+In 2018, for example, solution applications to our Global Challenges came from 110 countries, and many of these solutions were sourced from 24 Solveathon workshops in 17 cities around the world.
 Now we’re looking to generate and find more of the best ideas and innovations from around the world to solve this year’s Challenges, and we invite you to help us discover them.

 Examples of Solveathon Workshops